marbink/PoGo-Captcha/README.md

 # Credits
 Mainly based on Pikaptcha script for solving captcha.
 Improved adding new 'pageurl' parameter requested by 2captcha.
-Thanks to Chrales & eskof76 for ideas, tests and coding help.
+Thanks to Chrales & Fokse for ideas, tests and coding help.